Armitage35/facebook-event-tracker/README.md

 ## How is it built

-This project runs Puppeteer behind the scenes.
-It is not the best way to do this, but getting access to this API means I would need to set up a company, so that was the second-best way to do it.
+This project runs Puppeteer behind the scenes. *It is not the best way to do this*, but getting access to this API means I would need to set up a company, so that was the second-best way to do it.

 ## Key features